pogrmman/MessierSketch/README.md

 ## References
 [Solar Position Algorithm for Solar Radiation Applications](https://www.nrel.gov/docs/fy08osti/34302.pdf) -- I took many of my astronomical calculations from here.
-Some are currently unused, but I plan to create a full-fledge astronomical calculation library using many of them.
+Some are currently unused, but I plan to create a full-fledged astronomical calculation library using many of them.

 [Messier Guide by Tony Flanders](https://tonyflanders.wordpress.com/messier-guide-index-by-number/) --